 Continued Investment in Our Existing Properties.
 We continuously evaluate and invest in our current portfolio, and consider enhancements or expansions as part of our long-term strategic plan.
 In 2021, we completed our \$158 million expansion of Gaylord Palms and we also completed our renovation of all of the guestrooms at Gaylord National.
-In 2022, we began a re-concepting of the food and beverage options at Gaylord National and have begun enhancements at Gaylord Rockies to better position the property for our group customers.
+In 2022, we completed a re-concepting of the food and beverage options at Gaylord National and have begun enhancements at Gaylord Rockies to better position the property for our group customers.

 Leverage Brand Name Awareness.
 We believe the Grand Ole Opry is one of the most recognized entertainment brands in the United States.
 We promote the Grand Ole Opry name through various media, including our WSM-AM radio station, the Internet and television, and through performances by the Grand Ole Opry's members, many of whom are renowned country music artists.
 As such, we have alliances in place with multiple distribution partners in an effort to foster brand extension.
 We believe that licensing our brand for products may provide an opportunity to increase revenues and cash flow with relatively little capital investment.
 We are continuously exploring additional products, such as television specials and retail products, through which we can capitalize on our brand affinity and awareness.
 To this end, we have invested in six Ole Red locations, as well as Circle, and purchased Block 21.
-Further, as discussed above, we recently completed the OEG Transaction, which we believe will expand the distribution of our OEG brands.
+Further, we recently completed the OEG Transaction, which we believe will expand the distribution of our OEG brands.

 Short-Term Capital Allocation.
-Prior to the COVID-19 pandemic, our short-term capital allocation strategy focused on returning capital to stockholders through the payment of dividends, in addition to investing in our assets and operations.
-However, in March 2020, we suspended our regular quarterly dividend payments.
-Our board of directors will consider a future dividend as permitted by our credit agreement.
-Any future dividend is subject to our board of directors' determinations as to the amount and timing thereof.
+Our short-term capital allocation strategy is focused on returning capital to stockholders through the payment of dividends, in addition to investing in our assets and operations.
+Due to the COVID-19 pandemic, we previously suspended our regular quarterly dividend payments.
+We reinstated our cash dividend in September 2022, and our interim dividend policy provides that we will make minimum dividends of 100% of REIT taxable income annually, subject to the board of directors' future determinations as to the amount of any distributions and the timing thereof.